Attacked by a Dog? Call a lawyer today.

 Also, the courts have said that any violation in state, county or local municipal codes regarding animal control laws can be proof of the owner’s liability for the injuries caused by their dog.
 These laws and codes have been written for the purpose of allowing people to keep pets while protecting the rights of others.
 The dog’s owner has a “duty” to control the animal, and violating the law can be used as evidence that the owner is irresponsible and negligent.

 In Texas, the dog’s owner may also have a defense for the dog bite under a legal theory called “comparative negligence.”
 This would allow the dog’s owner to argue they were only responsible for a portion of the injury and that the injured person was responsibility for the other part or their role in the injury.
 For example, if a child is holding a ham sandwich while petting a dog and the dog bites the child’s hand; the argument could be made that the dog is 75% to blame, and the child with the meaty treat is 25% at fault.
 These cases require skilled legal expertise to properly protect their client’s interests and make sure the victim is not unduly blamed.

-If you or a loved one was injured by a dog, you need an attorney experienced in negotiating with insurance companies to get the compensation you deserve.
+If you or a loved one was injured by a dog in the Austin area, you need an attorney experienced in negotiating with insurance companies to get the compensation you deserve.
 If the insurance company refused to make a legitimate offer and you desire to seek relief with the court, you will definitely need the expertise of an aggressive attorney.